 It's not a straightforward conversion.
 The process involves adapting the story elements, visualizing the scenes differently, and often requires a focus on panel layout and character expressions to convey the narrative effectively.

-Comic creation usually starts with an idea or a story.
-Then, the artist sketches out the characters and scenes.
-After that, inking and coloring are done to make it look more vivid.
+Well, it starts with a story idea.
+Then an artist sketches out the characters and scenes.
+After that, the inking and coloring happen to make it visually appealing.